3h4x/3h4x.github.io/_posts/2017/2017-03-01-traceroute.md

 ---
 layout: post
 title:  "How traceroute works"
-categories: network
+categories: tech
-tags: [network, linux, tools]
+tags: [network, tools]
 comments: True
 ---
 > Traceroute is a diagnostic program that will show route of the packets in the network.